Nthabi9/alx-system_engineering-devops/0x00-shell_basics/README.md

-Delete the directory my_first_directory thatis in the /tmp directory
+Write a script that changed the working directoryto the previous one